w3c-ccg/vc-issuer-http-api/api-style-guide.md

 ## Regarding Collections and Controllers

 We are debating the appropriatness of both.
+See: [resource-naming](https://restfulapi.net/resource-naming/)